ibm-cloud-docs/hs-crypto/delete-dual-auth-keys.md

     | `key_ID` | **Required.** The unique identifier for the root key that you want to delete. |
     | `IAM_token` | **Required.** Your {{site.data.keyword.cloud_notm}} access token.
 Include the full contents of the `IAM` token, including the Bearer value, in the cURL request.
 For more information, see [Retrieving an access token](/docs/hs-crypto?topic=hs-crypto-retrieve-access-token). |
     | `instance_ID` | **Required.** The unique identifier that is assigned to your {{site.data.keyword.hscrypto}} instance.
 For more information, see [Retrieving an instance ID](/docs/hs-crypto?topic=hs-crypto-retrieve-instance-ID). |
-    {: caption="Table 1.
-Describes the variables needed to set a key for deletion" caption-side="bottom"}
+    {: caption="Describes the variables needed to set a key for deletion" caption-side="bottom"}

     A successful request returns an HTTP `204 No Content` response, which indicates that your key was authorized for deletion.
 Another user with a